About Onondaga County

 How can I search for someone recently arrested in Onondaga County, New York?

 To search for someone recently arrested in Onondaga County, you can use the Onondaga County Justice Center's inmate lookup tool.
 The Justice Center is located at 555 South State Street, Syracuse, NY.
-You can access the inmate lookup online through the Onondaga County Sheriff's Office website, which provides up-to-date information on current inmates, including booking details and charges.
+You can access the inmate lookup online through the local Sheriff's Office website, which provides up-to-date information on current inmates, including booking details and charges.

 Mugshots and booking photos in Onondaga County are typically available through the Onondaga County Sheriff's Office.
 You can visit their official website and use the inmate lookup tool to view booking photos.
 For additional information or requests, you may contact the Sheriff's Office directly at 315-435-3044.